fi-muni-video-699/report/README.md

-To typeset the written report, run `latexmk handout`.
+- To typeset the written report, run `latexmk handout`.
+- To typeset the presentation, run `latexmk beamer`.